lkollenberger/NeoFreeBird/README.md

   <i>Twitter, the way it was meant to be</i>

   <p>
-    A modified Twitter app, with branding reverts, <a href="https://github.com/actuallyaridan/NeoFreeBird-BHTwitter">an updated BHTwitter fork</a>, and other QoL changes.
+    A modified Twitter app for iOS/iPadOS devices with branding reverts, <a href="https://github.com/actuallyaridan/NeoFreeBird-BHTwitter"> a new updated BHTwitter</a>, and many other useful features.
     <br>
-    Originally started as <a href="https://github.com/nyathea/FreeBird">FreeBird by nyathea</a>
+    Project originally started as <a href="https://github.com/nyathea/FreeBird">FreeBird by nyathea</a>
     <br>
   </p>